1)

 WHERE tp.PLATFORM_NAME = d.PLATFORM_NAME;

-The following is the query result from the source platform:
+following is the query result from the source platform:

 PLATFORM_NAME ENDIAN_FORMAT